-Cardinal Hill is an approximate 66-acre developer-designed, gated neighborhood located in the southern portion of the study area, to the west of SC 41.
+Cardinal Hill is a small neighborhood located in the southern portion of the study area, to the west of SC 41.
 The neighborhood can be accessed from SC 41 via Cardinal Hill Drive.
-The neighborhood is made up of large single-family homes on a densely wooded property bound to the east by SC 41 and to the west by Horlbeck Creek and its adjacent marshes.
-A substantial forested buffer is present along the east side of the community, adjacent to existing SC 41.
+The neighborhood is made up of a collection of large single-family homes on a fairly narrow and densely wooded property bound to the east by SC 41 and to the west by Horlbeck Creek and its adjacent marshes.